zhuy16/learning_notes/1_jupyterSetUp.md

 Just go to https://ai-submit2.niaid.nih.gov:10101/user/usr.name/tree to start using the Jupyter hub like normal.

 To install packages in the jupyter hub, just activate the jupyterenv and install packages in the --user option.
 This will make it available in the github.

 Tip: don't forget to restart the kernel before using the newly installed packages.

 $ module load anaconda3/5.3.0

-$ source activate jupyterenv
+$ source activate /sysapps/cluster/software/Anaconda3/5.3.0/envs/jupyterenv

 $ pip install --user mypackage

-For R packages:
+For R packages, just evoke R in the jupyterenv, and

+> install.packages("yourPackage")

 See https://www.osc.edu/resources/getting_started/howto/howto_install_local_r_packages for more information.

 If you’re given a choice of where to install the packages, make sure you use your home directory (or its shortcut, ‘~’).